Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Facebook logo & guidelines

-Official logo - The Facebook 'f' logo is one of the most recognisable icons in the world.
+Official logo - The Meta-owned (like Instagram), famous Facebook 'f' logo is one of the most recognisable icons in the world.
 It was slightly redesigned in late 2019, taking a round shape, a brighter blue colour, and a centred icon.

-Colour options - You can only use the logo either in blue on a white or light-coloured background and the white version on a dark-coloured background.
-Interestingly, the official logo pack includes the black and grey versions of the Facebook logo.
+Colour options - You can only use the logo either in blue on a white or light-coloured background or the white version on a dark-coloured background.
+Interestingly, the official logo pack includes the black-and-grey versions of the Facebook logo, as they’re all part of the Facebook brand identity and tone of voice.

 Facebook is also quite particular about how you can use their logo and fabricating materials or changing the colours of the logo is not allowed.